contactlab/contactlab-magento-connect/README.md

 - Manage both newsletter subscribers (guests) and e-commerce subscribers (customers)
 - Compatible with Magento multi-store and multi-Website installations

+## Documentation

 To learn how to install, configure and use ContactLab Connect for Magento, go to the [Wiki pages](https://github.com/contactlab/contactlab-magento-connect/wiki).

+## Contributing

+Contributions from the community are welcome: to learn how to contribute to the project please refer to [Contributing](https://github.com/contactlab/contactlab-magento-connect/blob/master/CONTRIBUTING.md).